apache/accumulo-website/_docs-2/getting-started/quickstart.md

 This quick start provides basic instructions for installing and running Accumulo.
 For detailed instructions, see the [in-depth installation guide][in-depth].

+## Consider using automated tools

+If you are setting up Accumulo for **testing or development,** consider using the following tools:

+* [Uno] sets up Accumulo on a single machine for development
+* [Muchos] sets up Accumulo on a cluster (optionally launched in Amazon EC2)

+If you are setting up Accumulo for a **production** environment, follow the instructions in this quick start.

+## Install Accumulo

 Either [download] or [build] a binary distribution of Accumulo from source code and unpack as follows.